Will The Federal Reserve Continue To Support Stock Prices And A Weaker Dollar?

 Thus, the value of the dollar has weakened since the last meeting of the Fed's FOMC.

-Furthermore, there has also been indication that the European Central Bank may be moving away from its quantitative easy in the near future.
+Furthermore, there has also been an indication that the European Central Bank may be moving away from its quantitative easy in the near future.
 This attitude is combined with the Canadian central bank actually raising its policy rate and with the Bank of England also providing some information that it might be raising rates soon.

 As a consequence of these events, the value of the US dollar has declined in the foreign exchange markets and the timing has been very close to the upward movements in stock prices.